binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 There is a certain reliance on vendor guarantees, these are not usually an issue though, the issue is usually us not understanding fully what our part to play in the shared responsibility model is.

 What happens when you need to move from your current CSP?
 How much do you have invested in proprietary services such as [serverless](#cloud-identify-risks-serverless) offerings?
 What would it cost your organisation to port to another CSPs environment?
 Are you getting so much benefit that it just does not matter?
-If you are thinking like this, then you could very well be missing many of the steps that you should be doing as your part of the shared security model.
+If you are thinking like this, then you could very well be missing many of the steps that you should be doing as your part of the shared responsibility model.
 We discuss these throughout this chapter.
 Serverless technologies really look great until you [measure](#cloud-identify-risks-serverless) the costs of [securing everything](#cloud-countermeasures-serverless).
 Weigh up the costs and benefits.

 #### Possible Single Points of Failure